 Exercise and fitness.
 Even just writing those words makes me tired.
-Unfortunately, exercise can be good for us.
-The only thing is it sucks, most of the time.
+Unfortunately, exercise is good for us.
+We all want to do more of it, the only thing is it sucks.

 Now, it must be said, we all have different bodies, with different capabilities, and we have different views of our bodies.
 Don’t let anyone shame for the body you have.
 What is written is not meant to shame into exercising.
 Getting fitter might not be something you want to do or are ready to do.
 That’s okay.
 If you do want to get fitter, here are tips on how to do it in a healthy and mindful way.

-What we should do is look at exercise as a form of self-care; it’s easy to be critical of our bodies, but why not give it a break, and take care of our body as if it were, I don’t know, a lost puppy?
+What we should do is look at exercise as a form of self-care; it’s easy to be critical of our bodies, but why not give it a break, and take care of our body as if it were a lost puppy.
 After all, our bodies do the hard work of carrying us around all day.
 In other words, start to look at exercise to feel great, and not just look great.
-I know, everyone says this, but it actually works.

 Okay, you get the idea, but where do you begin when it comes to exercise?

 Remember your fitness journey is unique.
 This means you need to stop comparing yourself to others.
-I know it is hard, but remember no one has lived your life, been through the struggles you have, so you need to overcome them in a way that suits you.
+No one has lived your life, been through the struggles you have, so you need to overcome them in a way that suits you.
 This improvement is for you, and you alone.

 Start small.
 To get fitter, you don’t need to start with a massive gym regime and a fancy diet – just start with exercise that is manageable and suits your lifestyle.
 Just make sure there is change; changing your schedule and routine to take care of your body, time dedicated to nurturing and improving.
 Just make it a small change to start off with.